 Also, singing your requests helps lighten the mood while getting their attention.
 When it’s time to clean up or get ready to go, turn it into a silly song that prompts your children to move faster just to get you to stop.
 One caveat on this one, though – if your child has become truly annoyed with your silliness, don’t keep heaping it on.
 This only teaches them to be the bully who says to others, “What?
 I was only kidding!
 You’re too sensitive!”.
 Nobody likes that person.

 When your kids won’t listen to you, start writing!
 Request that your children submit their complaints, demands, and rebuttals in writing.
 This helps them skip the whining and get to the point because most kids don’t want to write that much.

 Take It One Hour At A Time

-Remember when you first begin trying to stop yelling at your children, you will fail.
+Remember when you first try to stop yelling at your children you will fail.
 You will probably fail daily.
 That’s why it’s important to take it one hour at a time.
 Congratulate yourself for every hour you get through without yelling at your children.
 Take the beginning of each new hour as a fresh start.

 For more information on gentle parenting and positive discipline check out these articles and books.